Azure/azure-functions-openai-extension/samples/chat/README.md

     The response should look something like the following example with Status 200 OK, formatted for readability.

-    ```json
+    ```text
-    "'Twas the team of Seattle, the Seahawks by name, who vanquished the Denver Broncos in the Super Bowl XLVIII, forsooth, in the year of our Lord two thousand and fourteen.
+    'Twas the team of Seattle, the Seahawks by name, who vanquished the Denver Broncos in the Super Bowl XLVIII, forsooth, in the year of our Lord two thousand and fourteen.
 This grand victory brought much rejoicing to the good people of Seattle.
-Mayhap thou didst revel in the joy of their triumph too, noble interlocutor?"
+Mayhap thou didst revel in the joy of their triumph too, noble interlocutor?
     ```

     You should also see additional log output in the terminal window where the app is running.